simonmuehling/educafric-app/replit.md

   5. Test via API routes `/api/commercial/documents/{id}/download` and direct HTML access.

 # System Architecture
 - **UI/UX Decisions**: The platform features a custom African-themed, mobile-first, and PWA-enabled UI, built using Radix UI and Shadcn/UI with Tailwind CSS.
-All alert and confirmation dialogs must consistently use a `bg-white` background for optimal readability.
+All alert and confirmation dialogs must consistently use a `bg-white` background.
 A standardized Student ID Card template, optimized for mobile-friendly color printing, digital signatures, and QR codes, is uniformly applied across all schools.
 A dedicated sandbox environment provides realistic demo data.
 - **Technical Implementations**:
     - **Frontend**: Developed with React (TypeScript), using Wouter for routing and TanStack Query for efficient data fetching.
 It is PWA-enabled, with a React Native application for Android.
     - **Backend**: Powered by an Express.js RESTful API.